Python Try Except: Examples And Best Practices

 What is an exception?

-An exception is a condition that arises during the execution of a program.
+An exception is a condition that arises during a program’s execution.
 It is a signal that something unexpected happened.
 Python represents exceptions by an object of a specific type.

 BaseException